MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 Start up the server and then tell them to click 'Add a new server' or 'Direct Connect'
 * For 'Add a new server' the name can be anything but the IP needs to be your IPv4 address, so tell them to put that there.
 Click finish and then double click the server and they have connected

-* For 'Direct connect' tell them to put your IPv4 into the ip box and click connect<br>
+* For 'Direct connect' tell them to put your IPv4 into the ip box and click connect

-If you want to connect to the server on your own computer then do the above but instead use 'localhost' as the IP " | markdownify }}
+If you want to connect to the server on your own computer then do the above but instead use 'localhost' as the IP

+" | markdownify }}
 </details>